QIWEB/QIWEB.github.io/_posts/2018-05-20-first bolg about tec.md

 before connect to the local server & remote server plz make sure you set the right environment like bolw setps

-1. set the jdk Environment variables [plz baidu yiha &rarr;](https://www.baidu.com/) if it is work right  you will see like this  (java -
+1. set the jdk Environment variables [plz baidu yiha &rarr;](https://www.baidu.com/) if it is work right  you will see like this

-version)
+(command like : java -version / java)

 ![](https://raw.githubusercontent.com/licslan/licslan.github.io/master/img/jdk.jpg)